Namibnat/mental_math/README.md

 Each time you play it, it looks at your logged results.
 If you do any one of the routines within a maximum time and without error, the next time it will increase the amount.

+TODO:
+    The logging needs some work - if you create a new routine at the moment, the logging fails.